 - Scrub with baking soda when you get scum that needs some extra elbow grease.

-- Commercial green cleaners are a nice option to have on hand here – I’ve used Charlie’s soap All-Purpose Spray and Seventh Generation bathroom disinfectant, both found here.
+- Commercial green cleaners are a nice option to have on hand here – I’ve used Charlie’s soap All-Purpose Spray and Seventh Generation bathroom disinfectant.
 UPDATE: I am NO longer in favor of Charlie’s Soap – see the update here.

 - Straight vinegar in a spray bottle does a fine job cleaning the bowl (double duty for one bottle if you use it in your shower).